Personalized Federated Learning: A Unified Framework and Universal Optimization Techniques: Real Data Experiment Results

 \textbf{Results.} The results are summarized in Figure~\ref{fig:realdataexp_K2}, Figure~\ref{fig:realdataexp_K4}, and Figure~\ref{fig:realdataexp_K8} for $K=2,4,8$ respectively.
 We observe that ASCD-PFL outperforms the widely-used LSGD-PFL.
-We also observe that ASVRCD-PFL converges slowly when minizing the training loss.
-As we are working in the overparametrization regimes, which makes $\mu^{\prime}=0$, the assumptions of our theory are violated.
+We also observe that ASVRCD-PFL converges slowly when minimizing the training loss.
+As we are working in the over parametrization regimes, which makes $\mu^{\prime}=0$, the assumptions of our theory are violated.
 As a result, it is more advisable to use ASCD-PFL during the initial phase of training and use ASVRCD-PFL when the iterates get closer to the optimum.